 \Dr. Carlat, with editorial assistance from Dr. Zuckerman, is the author of all articles and interviews for The Carlat Psychiatry Report.
 All editorial content is reviewed by the editorial board.
 Dr. Carlat and Dr. Zuckerman have disclosed that they have no significant relationships with or financial interests in any commercial companies pertaining to this educational activity.
-Dr. Agronin has disclosed that he was or is the recipient of research grants from Bristol-Myers Squibb, Boehringer Ingelheim, Forest Laboratories, Novartis, One Pharmaceuticals, Progenics, and Theravance, and was or is a member of the speakers bureau of AstraZeneca, Forest Laboratories, Janssen Pharmaceutica, Organon, and Ortho-McNeil.
-Dr. Gardiner is a member of the speakers bureau of AstraZeneca, Forest Laboratories, Janssen Pharmaceutica, Organon, and Ortho-McNeil.
-Dr. Gardiner is a member of the speakers bureau of AstraZeneca, Forest Laboratories, Janssen Pharmaceutica, Organon, and Ortho-McNeil.
-Dr. Gardiner is a member of the speakers bureau of forest Laboratories, Wyeth Pharmaceutical, and GlaxoSmithKline.
-Dr. Goldberg, Dr. Lyman, Dr. Mick, and Dr. Posternak have disclosed that they have no significant relation-ships with or financial interests in any commercial companies pertaining to this educational activity.
+Dr. Agronin has disclosed that he was or is the recipient of research grants from Bristol-Myers Squibb, Boehringer Ingelheim, Forest Laboratories, Novartis, Ono Pharmaceuticals, Progenies, and Theravance, and was or is a member of the speakers bureau of AstraZeneca, Forest Laboratories, Janssen Pharmaceutica, Organon, and Ortho-McNeil.
+Dr. Gardiner is a member of the speakers bureau for Forest Laboratories, Wyeth Pharmaceutical, and GlaxoSmithKline.
+Dr. Goldberg, Dr. Lyman, Dr. Mick, and Dr. Posternak have disclosed that they have no significant relationships with or financial interests in any commercial companies pertaining to this educational activity.
 Wolters Kluwer Health has identified and resolved all faculty conflicts of interest regarding this educational activity.